aardappel/lobster/docs/source/shooter_tutorial.md

-Let's walk through all the steps required to make a simple game in Lobster by making a shooter in the same vein as "Geometry Wars": enemies come at you from all directions, and you have to keep shooting them until you invariably.. die.
+Let's walk through all the steps required to make a simple game in Lobster by making a shooter in the same vein as "Geometry Wars": enemies come at you from all directions, and you have to keep shooting them until you invariably... die.
 Sound like fun?

 You can follow along just looking at the code and screenshots below, or by